Tudela, Misamis Occidental: Martial law

-The September 1972 declaration of Martial Law began a 14-year period historically remembered for its human rights abuses, often involving the warrantless detention, murder, and physical, sexual, or mental torture of political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.
-These were often attributed to military-endorsed Militias - including a number of armed cult groups - which were used to enhance the military's numbers as it fought various resistance movements.
+The proclamation of martial law by President Ferdinand Marcos on 23 September 1972 began a 14-year dictatorship historically remembered for its human rights abuses, often involving the warrantless detention, murder, and physical, sexual, or mental torture of political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.
+These were often attributed to military-endorsed militias - including a number of armed cult groups - which were used to enhance the military's numbers as it fought various resistance movements.

 A notable incident in Tudela during the Marcos dictatorship took place on August 24, 1981, when members of a fanatical pseudo-religious paramilitary sect called the "Rock Christ" strafed the house of the Gumapons, a Subanon family, in Sitio Gitason, Barrio Lampasan.
 Ten of the twelve persons in the house, including an infant, were killed.

 Geography

 Tudela is bounded on the north by the municipality of Sinacaban, to the south by the municipality of Clarin, to the east by Iligan Bay, and to the west by the municipality of Don Victoriano and Mount Malindang.
-It is a 20-minute drive from Ozamiz City to the south, and 45-minutes drive from Oroquieta City to the north.
+It is a 20-minute drive from Ozamiz City to the south, and a 45-minute drive from Oroquieta City to the north.